JulienRobberechts/nodejs-test-double-guide/readme-dev.md

 - only nodejs = commonJS
 - only good practices : no internal mocking demonstration
-- no api mock anymore.
+- no api test double anymore.
 - only for your own dependencies NOW

 ## Additional subjects